sandeshShahapur/ADeveloperHasNoName/content/glossary.md

   LinkedList-Diag: ㅤ{{< figure src="https://media.geeksforgeeks.org/wp-content/uploads/20220829110944/LLdrawio.png" alt="Linked List Data Structure" caption="Linked List Data Structure" >}}

-  Low-Level: Designed to be **closer to the computer's hardware** and **more efficient** than {{< glossary term="high-level" >}} languages.
-It is more closely related to the computer's architecture and is used to perform tasks that require direct hardware access.
-Examples include handling {{< glossary term="memory-management" >}}, {{< glossary term="garbage-collection" >}}, {{< glossary term="register" displayTerm="registers" >}}, etc.
+  Low-Level: Writing code that is **closer to the computer's hardware**, it is like directly speaking to the computer in its own language making it more efficient and fast but less human readable.
+Involves giving very specific instructions about how the computer's memory and processor should work.
+It can be more complex and harder to write than {{< glossary term="high-level" >}} languages.
+Lesser work required to translate the code into {{< glossary term="machine-code" >}}.

-  Machine-Code: A {{< glossary term="low-level" >}} programming language made up of {{< glossary term="binary-code"  displayTerm="binary code">}} that tells a computer's CPU what to do.
-It is the language that the computer's hardware can execute directly without needing some 'translation'.
-It is specific to the computer's architecture and is not human-readable.
+  Machine-Code: Most fundamental language a computer can understand and execute directly without needing some 'translation'.
+Operates at hardware level i.e. consists of instructions (made up of {{< glossary term="binary-code"  displayTerm="binary code">}}) that corresponds to a specific operation the CPU can perform; thereby being specific to a computer's architecture.
 Also called machine-language/machine-code.
-It is the lowest level of programming languages.
+It is the {{< glossary term="low-level" displayTerm="lowest-level" >}} programming language.

   MAC-Address: A Media Access Control Address is a hardware identifier that **uniquely identifies** each device on a network.
 Primarily, the manufacturer assigns it.
 They are often found on a device's network interface controller (NIC) card.